 I recently listened to a friend give a post-mortem on ending a business relationship he’d worked on developing for quite some time.

-Now of course it’s possible that people can change: perhaps slightly, or in a way that becomes suitable or compromise-able, but my personal experience always seems to be that such a relationship is unsustainable in the long run.
-In particular this is difficult for me because I tend to be extremely loyal and put a ton of effort into relationships of all sorts — I like to make things work.
+It’s possible that people change temporarily: perhaps after a big fight someone changes for a bit, or changes in a way that is compromise-able, but if you are unwilling to meet someone else halfway, it’s bound to end badly.
+This has been a tough business lesson for me as I tend to be extremely loyal and put a ton of effort into ‘fixing’ relationships of all sorts — I like to be liked, I tend to avoid confrontation and generally like to make things work.

 That said, whenever I have compromised my own beliefs, or convinced myself that just ‘giving someone time’ would result in the change I was looking for, I’ve been wrong.